raul23/Darth-Vader-RPi/docs/README_docs.rst

 The Darth Vader action figure is 11.5 inches tall (which is `this one from Hasbro <https://amzn.to/3hIw0ou>`_) and was modified to make it more lifelike by illuminating the lightsaber, chest control box, and belt.
-3 push buttons control the following sounds:
+3 push buttons control the following sounds and LEDs:

 #.
 Some of his famous quotes
 #.
 The *Imperial march* theme song
 #.
-The lightsaber drawing and retraction sounds and its illumination
+The lightsaber drawing and retraction sounds
+#.
+The lightbsaber illumination (3 LEDs)

 His iconic breathing sound plays in the background indefinitely almost as soon as the RPi is run with the script `start_dv`_.